-Eric Hexdall holds a Bachelor’s Degree in Psychology from the University of Illinois (1987), a vocational teaching credential from California State University, Long Beach (1996), an Associate’s Degree in Nursing from Mount Saint Mary’s College (now Mount Saint Mary’s University, 2002, with honors), and a Bachelor’s Degree in Nursing from Winston-Salem State University (2015, with honors).
-He served 22 years combined active duty and reserve in the U.S. Navy as a salvage diving officer and reserve explosive ordnance disposal (EOD) officer, and retired from the Naval Reserve in 2010.
-He has worked as a commercial diver and diving instructor, volunteer firefighter/emergency medical technician, and in the nursing specialties of critical care, hyperbaric medicine, and clinical education.
+Eric Hexdall holds a Bachelor’s Degree in Psychology from the University of Illinois (1987), a vocational teaching credential from California State University, Long Beach (1996), an Associate’s Degree in Nursing from Mount Saint Mary’s College (now Mount Saint Mary’s University, 2002), and a Bachelor’s Degree in Nursing from Winston-Salem State University (2015).
+He served 22 years combined active duty and reserve in the U.S. Navy, and retired from the Naval Reserve in 2010.
+He has worked as a commercial diver and diving instructor, volunteer firefighter/emergency medical technician, and since 2002, as a registered nurse in the specialties of critical care, hyperbaric medicine, and clinical education. .

 Reiki Master Teacher

 Eric has maintained an interest in complementary medicine throughout his medical career, and received his Reiki Level I and II training at Duke Integrative Medicine.
 He continued individual instruction with his Reiki teacher, Deborah Dixon, and earned his Usui/Tibetan Reiki Master Teacher certification in early 2019.
 He has since worked with Deborah in teaching both Reiki Level I and II at Duke Integrative Medicine.